deepintocode/100-days-of-code/log.md

 **Today's Progress**: Worked on FreeCodeCamp's [Drum Machine](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-drum-machine).

 **Thoughts:** I took some time to refactor yesterday's code and it looks much better.
-I thought that having a switch statement was not optimal.
+I thought that having a switch statement for nine cases was not optimal...
 (Hint: It wasn't)

 **Link to work:** [Drum Machine repo on Github](https://github.com/todorare/drum_machine).